bendigiorgio/bendigiorgio/README.md

 I'm a full-stack developer currently living in Japan, working on multiple projects including full-stack web applications using TypeScript and Next.js.
 I'm also learning Rust and integrating its concepts into my TypeScript work.

 ## 🚀 About Me
 I'm passionate about web development and love to learn new technologies.
 I'm currently focusing on enhancing my skills in Rust and integrating its concepts into my TypeScript work.
-When I'm not coding, you can find me exploring the beautiful landscapes of Japan.
+When I'm not coding, you can find me playing tennis or listening to music.

 ## 🛠️ Tech Stack